0xReLogic/Code-Whisperer-/README.md

 - **Privacy-First**: All processing happens locally, no data sent to external servers
 - **Extensible Architecture**: Modular design for easy addition of new languages and features
 - **Rich UI Integration**: Status bar indicators, hover providers, completion suggestions, and code actions
-- **🎉 Fully Integrated**: All Phase 5 Advanced Intelligence Features are now active and integrated into the VS Code extension

 ## � Available Commands